 Purple on yellow signify radiation hazards like radioactive materials, and containers, burial grounds, and storage areas for radioactive materials.

 Black, white, and combinations of black and white are used to direct traffic and for housekeeping (indicating dead ends in aisles, locations and widths of aisles and hallways, etc).

 Fohlio allows you to manage your entire team and all your workflows in one place.
-With Fohlio, you can specify, procure, and more on one platform: Collaborations are easy and workflows are much more efficient than ever before!
+With Fohlio, you can specify, procure, manage spec sheets, and more on one platform: Collaborations are easy and workflows are much more efficient than ever before!
 Get your free trial today — so you can design and build more profitable projects.

 Featured image: Sheffield Children’s Hospital

 The psychology of color in healthcare design

 The Art and Science of Healthcare Design